completer/Pushbaby/README.markdown

 A simple alternative to MSDeploy, setup is a doddle.

 **(3) See progress in real time**
-Doesn't just hang your build server.
-Your deployment script output is interactively streamed back as it executes.
+Don't just hang your build server.
+Your deployment script output is interactively streamed back as it runs.

 How it works
 ------------